-Within MMB there is a broad, dynamic and multidisciplinary group of scholars researching migration and mobility related issues in Latin America.
-Their key areas of interest include:
+Many MMB members at the University of Bristol are scholars researching migration and mobility related issues in Latin America.

 - political violence and post-conflict reconstruction in communities experiencing local, national and cross-border displacement;